FAQ

 What do KCS Line, Fan %, and Power % mean?

-KCS Line is a non-monetary fan-facing matchup display.
-Fan % reflects public pick direction where available, and Power % is the KCS prediction-strength presentation used for the display.
+KCS Line is a non-monetary matchup display.
+Fan % reflects public pick direction where available, and Power % is a KCS matchup read based on form, results, activity, and matchup strength.

 Where do I submit or save a pick?